Mitsubishi ASX review

-With an aggressive grille and lights, the Mitsubishi ASX shares the same front end as its performance sibling, the Evo X. Despite the visual interest up-front, the rest of the ASX isn’t as exciting.
-It is neatly designed and well-proportioned, but it doesn't really stand out from the crowd.
+Despite the visual interest up-front, the rest of the ASX isn’t as exciting.
+It's neatly designed and well-proportioned, but it doesn't really stand out from the crowd.
 The interior follows the same approach, and although quality is improved over previous cars from the Japanese firm, the cabin is dull to look at and much of it feels cheap to the touch – especially the dated switchgear.

 Compact dimensions mean the Mitsubishi ASX is far easier to manoeuvre than its larger siblings, but a degree of body roll shows it's not as fun to drive as the Skoda Yeti or Nissan Qashqai.
 Still, the 1.8-litre diesel is the world’s first to use variable valve timing.
 And when you come to a stop, the engine’s idle speed drops to 600rpm, helping to boost fuel economy.
 Performance of both the petrol and diesel would be considered adequate, although the six-speed manual gearbox is notchy.
 As the first Mitsubishi to offer reach and rake adjustment for the steering wheel, it’s also easy to get comfortable behind the wheel.